NHSDigital/nhs-login-help-centre/src/manage/phonenumber.md

 To do this you can:

 1. visit a website or app that uses NHS login
-2. enter your username and password
+2. enter your email address and password
 3. press continue
 4. note the date and time